vcc-csc212/sm21/_docs/labs/lab20/lab20.md

 #### Your Task {#task}

 Complete the implementation of a binary search tree.
-Pay attention to the **hints in the code (CPP AND H FILES)**.
+Pay attention to the all the notes below.

 1. Make a copy of your Lab 19 files **do not modify the originals**.
 2. Rename `binary_tree.cpp` to `bs_tree.cpp`.
 Change your constructor's and class name (from BinaryTree to BSTree-- don't forget the `BinaryTree::` before all the functions too!).
 Make sure to change the `#include` from `binary_tree.h` to `bs_tree.h`.